 Historical, theoretical, professional, scientific traditions associated with counseling psychology; professional ethical principles.

-PSQF:6225 Introduction to Counseling Psychology Practice/Research II3 s.h.
+PSQF:6225 Introduction to Counseling Psychology Practice, Research, and Theory 3 s.h.

 Learning and performance of basic helping skills; integration of these skills with counseling theories, broader counseling strategies; laboratory-based.

 PSQF:6230 Research in Educational Psychology 1-3 s.h.